sonalitejura/portfolio-projects/excel-project/README.md

 2. **Explore the Data**: Navigate through the different sheets to view the raw data, pivot tables, and dashboard.

-3. **Interact with the Dashboard**: Use the slicers and timeline to filter and analyze the data dynamically.
-Explore the charts and visualizations to gain insights into coffee bean sales performance.
+3. **Interact with the Dashboard**: Use the slicers and timeline to filter and analyse the data dynamically.
+Explore the charts and visualisations to gain insights into coffee bean sales performance.

 ## Screenshots